pyluyten/emacs-nu/README.md

 _Flavour 1 : just add nu menus to Emacs_

-Actually this flavour is just addind nu menus to your Emacs.
+Actually this flavour is just adding nu menus to your Emacs.
 It is nice if you want to keep Emacs keybindings or if you already rebind, for example with ErgoEmacs.
 Obviously the drawback is that if menus are too difficult to reach, they might lose their power.

 _Flavour 2 : Nu Mode is just a keybinding_

 It's a modern keybinding (c =copy, v=insert, x=cut, f=find)
 Everything is done in insert mode.
-Hands remain most of time in homerow because of alt keys.
+Hands remain most of time in home row because of alt keys.
-Paddle is like evil (hjkl) or T-like (ijkl).
+Paddle is like evil (hjkl) or invesed T-like (jkil).
 Default is to have alt keys do "immediate" funcs
 So, menus , which are generally not necessary, are invoked using Control key like Control+f to have "Find menu" nu mode also allows to have alt keys do menus, and control do immediate func.
-This is compabilble with today's conventiosn (conrol+c copy, control+v find and so on) Technically nu mode is now based on evil.
+This is compabilble with today's conventions (conrol+c copy, control+v find and so on)

+Technically nu mode is now based on evil.
+This allows not to reinvet few functions.
+This includes selecting text (like vim selection mode), which is the only modal part of nu mode.
+This also includes a keybinding to run evil-delete, like vi "d" operator to delete any vi motion.

 _Flavour 3 : Nu State is based on evil_

+nu state is vim.
-nu state does preserve vim keys but adds some alt keys (y=copy, p=paste, d=cut, f=find) So, vim states (normal, insert, visual) are used.
+Well, nu state does preserve vim keys but adds some alt keys (y=copy, p=paste, d=cut, f=find) So, vim states (normal, insert, visual) are used.
 Command state is available but not useful.

 Some alt keys trigger immediate func (eg to switch windows without leaving home row), some trigger menus.